Health benefits, risks and side effects of the implant

 Many things in life can affect weight, mood and skin.
 Try keeping a record to understand if there’s any link between any side effects you have and anything else in your life.

-Everyone experiences different types of hormonal contraception differently.
-If you're getting side effects that you do not like, keep a record of how you feel on it, then try a different method to see whether it’s any better.
+Everyone experiences different types of the pill differently.
+If you find one type doesn’t suit you, keep a record of why, and how you feel on it.
+Then try a different brand to see if it’s any better.

-• stop if you have unpleasant side effects over a longer period of time, and try an alternative method of contraception
+stop if you have unpleasant side effects over a longer period of time and choose an alternative method of contraception

 Sometimes it takes a lot of trial and error before finding the right method of contraception for you.
-And what’s right for you may change over time.
-So just because one method suited you in the past, doesn’t mean it will suit you now.
+What’s right for you may also change over time.
+So just because a particular pill type or contraceptive method suited you in the past, doesn’t mean it will suit you now.

 Everything you wanted to know about sexual health and wellbeing - your questions answered by our expert team.